To update an employees tax file declaration you need to open the employee file and then click the 'Tax File Declaration' tab on the left menu.

 Updating STP reporting where WHM status is 'back dated'

 Say you are in the process of completing your finalisation event (or any event type for that matter) and notice that an employee's WHM status is incorrect, you should update as per the above instructions before lodging the event.
 Then you will need to refresh the event so that the update takes effect.
-For example, in the following event the employee has YTD earnings applied as a non-WHM (Type = S) and as a WHM (Type = H):
+For example, in the following event the employee has YTD earnings applied as both Salary and Wages (Income Type = SAW) and as a Working Holiday Maker (Type = WHM):

 The employee has always been a WHM but it was only updated part way through the financial year.
 To fix this you will need to update the employee's WHM setting again ensuring it is marked a WHM and choose the 'as of' date as their start date.